 List of famous male british army officers, listed by their level of prominence with photos when available.
 This greatest male british army officers list contains the most prominent and top males known for being british army officers.
 There are thousand of males working as british army officers in the world, but this list highlights only the most notable ones.
 Historic british army officers have worked hard to become the best that they can be, so if you're a male aspiring to be a british army officer then the people below should give you inspiration.

 A list made up of people like Alfred Stewart and R.T.
 Stanyforth.While this isn't a list of all male british army officers, it does answer the questions "Who are the most famous male british army officers?" and "Who are the best male british army officers?"

-Sir Ranulph Twisleton-Wykeham-Fiennes, 3rd Baronet, OBE, commonly known as Ranulph Fiennes, is an English adventurer and holder of several endurance records.
-He is also a prolific writer.
-Fiennes served in the British Army for eight years including a period on counter-insurgency service while attached to the army of the Sultanate of Oman.
+Sir Ranulph Twisleton-Wykeham-Fiennes, 3rd Baronet (born 7 March 1944), commonly known as Ranulph "Ran" Fiennes (), is a British explorer and holder of several endurance records.
+He is also a writer and poet.
+Fiennes served in the British Army for eight years, including a period on counter-insurgency service while attached to the Army of the Sultanate of Oman.
 He later undertook numerous expeditions and was the first person to visit both the North and South Poles by surface means and the first to completely cross Antarctica on foot.
 In May 2009, at the age of 65, he climbed to the summit of Mount Everest.
 According to the Guinness Book of World Records in 1984, he was the world's greatest ...more on Wikipedia

-Major-General Sir John Swinton of Kimmerghame, KCVO, OBE, DL was Major-General Commanding the Household Division and General Officer Commanding London District. ...more on Wikipedia
+Major-General Sir John Swinton of Kimmerghame, (21 April 1925 – 4 October 2018) was a senior British Army officer who served as Major-General commanding the Household Division and General Officer Commanding London District from 1976 until his retirement in 1979. ...more on Wikipedia